thomazyazima/thomazyazima.github.io/week-2/4-beginning-html/README.md

 ## Summary
 In this challenge, you will be building an html-only clone of [Berkshire Hathaway's website](http://www.berkshirehathaway.com/).
 It's a pretty simple site, but can be done in various ways.

 It's ok if the site isn't an exact copy.
 It should just be as close as you can make it.
+Remember to time box!

-If you want to pair on this, we recommend going through Release 0 and 1 by yourself.
-Then get together with your pair for releases 2 and 3.
+If you want to pair on this, we recommend going through Release 0 by yourself.
+Then get together with your pair for releases 1 and 2.

 ## Releases

-## Release 0: Clone your fork
-In this challenge, you'll be doing most of your work in the phase-0-unit-1 repository, so you need to clone your fork.

-Open this directory in sublime.
-Navigate to this file, and start reading the readme file (in Markdown) and making changes in the sublime files.
-Do not make changes, or even bother reading the curriculum, on Github.
-It's good to get used to the way markdown looks (except to view images).

-## Release 1: Learn Basic HTML
+## Release 0: Learn Basic HTML

 - Go through [codecademy](http://www.codecademy.com/en/tracks/web) sections:
   - HTML Basics